solarbirdy/import-dreamwidth/README.md

 It's not what you'd call real fast.

-STUFF YOU NEED TO DO AND RESOURCES YOU NEED TO ALLOCATE:
+**STUFF YOU NEED TO DO AND RESOURCES YOU NEED TO ALLOCATE:**

-FIRST -- create an XML backup of your Dreamwidth journal using this tool from the official dreamwidth github:
+* FIRST -- create an XML backup of your Dreamwidth journal using this tool from the official dreamwidth github:

 https://github.com/dreamwidth/dreamwidth/blob/main/src/jbackup/jbackup.pl

 Where it says "Password," it actually wants an API key, which you can generate through Dreamwidth's web interface.
 If you're using JournalPress with Dreamwidth to echo posts from a WordPress blog to your journal, you can use that one.

-SECOND -- set a whole bunch of resource allocations:
+* SECOND -- set or change a whole bunch of resource allocations:

-In [wp-home]/wp-includes/functions.php set runtime to 300 seconds max (default is 30 – and yes this is core code, deal with it) by adding this up top:
+In [wp-home]/wp-includes/functions.php set runtime to 300 seconds max (default is 30 – and yes this is editing core code, deal with it) by adding this up top:

      ini_set('max_execution_time', '300');

 In /etc/php/[your version]/apache2/php.ini set runtime maximum to 90 seconds (default is 30):

      max_execution_time = 90

 and set process memory allocation limit to 1GB (default is like 132MB):

      memory_limit = 1G

 Using mysql console for MariaDB, increase maximum allowed packet size (default is 1:6777216)

      SET GLOBAL max_allowed_packet=1073741824;

-THIRD -- Install the import tool.
+* THIRD -- Install the import tool.
 The default Wordpress install provides a Livejournal importer, accessible from the Tools/Import menu.
 It lives in wp-content/plugins/livejournal-importer and is named livejournal-importer.php.
-Make a backup copy of the livejournal-importer.php file, and then replace the original with the livejournal.importer.php from this project.
+Make a backup copy of the livejournal-importer.php file, and then replace the original with the livejournal.importer.php file from this project.
 Make sure to keep the same permissions on the file!

-FOURTH -- Take the XML backup you made in Step 1 and place it into the same livejournal-importer directory.
+* FOURTH -- Take the XML backup you made in Step 1 and place it into the same livejournal-importer directory.
 Name it "importme.xml" and give it the same permissions as the other files already in the directory.

-YOU'RE READY TO RUN!
+**YOU'RE READY TO RUN!**

 Congratulations(?), you're finally ready to run.
 Go to Tools/Import, select Livejournal.
-It'll bring up a Dreamwidth importer instead!
+It'll now bring up the Dreamwidth importer instead!
 Read the directions, provide a password for protected posts if you want to, and hit go.

 And then hopefully, you'll be done!